Rebecca Ann Walsh

 Teaching and Research Interests

 The courses I typically teach focus on the literatures of transatlantic/transnational modernism, American literature and culture from the perspective of transnationalism and Empire, and world literature.
 My research focuses on these areas, with particular attention to space/spatiality, migration, race, and gender/sexuality.
 I value interdisciplinary and cultural studies approaches to literature and film, and draw on cultural geography, postcolonial theory, diaspora studies, and feminist/queer theory.
-I was recently elected Program Chair of the Modernist Studies Association and will be serving a three-year term on the MSA Board (2017-2020).
+I recently served as Program Chair of the Modernist Studies Association and member of the MSA Board (2017-2020).